open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 ## Overview

+The Correlations API consists of:

+- the `CorrelationContext`
+- functions to interact with the `CorrelationContext` in a `Context`

+### CorrelationContext

 `CorrelationContext` is used to annotate telemetry, adding context and information to metrics, traces, and logs.
 It is an abstract data type represented by a set of name/value pairs describing user-defined properties.
 Each name in `CorrelationContext` MUST be associated with exactly one value.